 feature.

-What about a map of polylines?
+What about a map of lines?
 Here is a map of rivers intersecting with Sacramento City.

 ggplot() +